-- Most groups felt that this alternative would have fewer negative impacts on surrounding lower-intensity neighborhoods relative to Alternative B, particularly areas west of the area. - Most groups preferred having taller buildings closer to the Mountain View Transit Center and midcorridor (e.g., the two identified "nodes").
-Several groups specifically liked the idea of creating a central node that could be a hub of community activity and retail.
+Most participants felt that this alternative would have fewer negative impacts on surrounding lower-intensity neighborhoods relative to Alternative B, particularly areas west of Moffett Boulevard.

+- Most participants preferred having taller buildings closer to the Mountain View Transit Center and mid-corridor (e.g., the two identified "nodes").
+Several groups specifically liked the idea of creating a central node that could be a hub of community activity and retail. - Survey respondents strongly liked this alternative, expressing support for the balanced approach and nodes of activity.
+Some respondents felt that the two higher-density nodes are unlikely to be redeveloped, specifically highlighting the apartment community at 100 Moffett Boulevard and the Mountain View Los Altos Adult High School.